pulumi/pulumi-hugo/themes/default/content/blog/pulumi-insights-ai-cli/index.md

 ## Conclusion

 With these new CLI commands, Pulumi Insights is available at your fingertips in the `pulumi` CLI.
 These are just the first steps to bring search and AI into the CLI, expect to see much more in the coming months.
-To learn more about the various Pulumi Insights features discussed here - check out the resources below:
+To learn more about the various Pulumi Insights features discussed here, check out the resources below:

 * [Pulumi Insights](/docs/pulumi-cloud/insights/)
 * [Pulumi AI](/ai)